mrbungle64/ioBroker.ecovacs-deebot/README.md

 It is recommended to use version 14.x or 16.x of [Node.js](nodejs.org).
 The minimum required version is 12.x, but support for this version may will be dropped soon.

-### Optional prerequisite
+### Optional prerequisites

 This adapter uses the [node-canvas](https://www.npmjs.com/package/canvas) library for some map-related functionality which may require the installation of some additional packages.

 The installation of canvas is optional and not necessary for models without map functionality, but for full functional range please install the following packages.

 For Debian-based Linux systems the following commands should be executed:
 ```bash